Your Horoscope This Week: January 11 To 17

 At the same time, you’re in the final stretch of Capricorn Season, which has been activating your sector of romance, creativity, and self-expression.
 Over the past few weeks, you may have been taking your passions or love life more seriously, questioning what feels worth your time and emotional investment.

-The Capricorn New Moon on January 18th will bring a sense of renewal around joy and self-expression, helping you set intentions that honor both your creative desires and your need for stability.
+The Capricorn New Moon on January 19th will bring a sense of renewal around joy and self-expression, helping you set intentions that honour both your creative desires and your need for stability.

 Libra Sun & Rising: